redewiedergabe/corpus/resources/docs/use_cases.md

 ---

-There are differnent processing options using the corpora:
+There are different processing options using the corpora:
 - extract single annotations
 - extract special forms of representation, media, frame,...
 - frequency lists